Wayside, New Jersey

-Wayside is an unincorporated community located along the border of Tinton Falls Borough and Ocean Township in Monmouth County, New Jersey, United States.
+Wayside is an unincorporated community located along the border of Tinton Falls Borough and Ocean Township in Monmouth County, in the U.S. state of New Jersey.
 The community is largely residential though some churches, parks, and schools are located in the area.
 The main arterial roads in the community are Hope Road (through which the Tinton Falls–Ocean Township municipal line runs), Wayside Road (County Route 38 in Tinton Falls), and West Park Avenue.
 Access to New Jersey Route 18 is available via nearby interchanges with Deal Road, West Park Avenue, and Wayside Road; the Garden State Parkway's exit 105 is also located north of Wayside.
 The building that once housed the 16-lane Wayside Bowl-O-Drome is still in use, now as an office building.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Wayside include: